We change our hair, our clothes, where we live, and even the way we use software.

 With G2 Track, you’ll never have wasted licenses as you can always see who’s logging in and how often.
 And with the user sentiment data, you can easily find out if the tool is deemed critical to your teams.

-G2 Track can help there, too.
+A SaaS system of record like G2 Track can help there, too.
 One of many benefits of using a tool like G2 Track is it can identify any overlap in functionality between various software solutions.
 The result?
 Finding your business new ways to cut costs and trim out unnecessary tools.

 A change will do you good